 FAQs are my go-to for finding resources in the library that can help me.
 I don't need it as much anymore now that I have a handle on APA, but it has useful information even for special topics in accounting.

 Proposals are a form of persuasive business writing, and they contain a number of key elements.
-Visit the Accounting Information Systems FAQs in the box at the bottom of the page for more on proposals.
+Use your available resources as you craft your proposal and edit for clarity and persuasiveness.